heliistanders/awe/README.md

 ### Example Challenges

-You can find example challenges in the examples folder.
-It shows how to build then.
-Start with the simple_example.
+You can find example challenges in the examples folder: https://github.com/heliistanders/awe/tree/main/examples .
+It shows how to build challenges.
+Start with the simple_example folder.

 If you are building the challenges on the same host, as awe is running, the challenges are automatically picked up by the platform.
 If you are bulding the challenges on another host, you can export them via tar file and add them via the admin page of the front-end.